EMG Signal Classification Using Reflection Coefficients and Extreme Value Machine: Experimental Results and discussion

-In Table 2, we compare the accuracy with similar works reported in~\cite{Heydarzade, ariyanto2015finger, naik2014nonnegative, Khushaba_towards}.
-Authors in~\cite{naik2014nonnegative} categorized ten finger movements into two groups of five movements and extracted AR and Root mean Square (RMS) of amplitude of EMG samples as their features.
-By running artificial neural network (ANN), they could reach $92\%$ accuracy.
 Reference~\cite{ariyanto2015finger} also restrained their research to five finger movements.
 They used time domain, Hjorth and RMS as their features and their classifier was ANN.
 Reference~\cite{Khushaba_towards} used a combination of time domain features, Hjorth and AR, and trained either a KNN classifier or a SVM classifier on all ten movements.
 Also, they implemented the fusion approach to vote among different classification methods to get better results. \cite{Heydarzade} used reflection coefficients of autoregressive model as the extracted features for classification.
 Similar to~\cite{Heydarzade} and~\cite{Khushaba_towards}, we concentrate on all ten movements, but our accuracy is higher than the similar works.
 Additionally, our accuracy is obtained without extra processing mechanism like feature selection, feature reduction, voting or fusion.